ASETS/asetsMatlabMaxFlow/README.md

 *./data*: Example data to run the applications
 *./lib*: Is created by compile.m and contains the compiled C/mex files
 *./maxflow*: Optimization code in C/mex and Matlab
-*./tests*: test scripts to compare different implementations against each other
+*./tests*: Test scripts to compare different implementations against each other *./tutorials*: Contains available tutorials

 ### Compile/Installation instructions:
 To compile the C/mex code run: